vladzamfir/cold-ether/README.md

 # cold-ether

-#This software does not work
+#This software seems to work - it's not very tested though!
-#Do not use this software

 ##Ethereum cold storage solution using nodejs